kovidgoyal/calibre/manual/function_mode.rst

 ``replace()`` one extra time after all matches have been found.
 For this extra call, the match object will be ``None``.

+This was just a demonstration to show you the power of function mode, if you really needed to generate a Table of Contents from headings in your book, you would be better off using the dedicated Table of Contents tool in :guilabel:`Tools->Table of Contents`.

 The API for the function mode
 -------------------------------